brettstack/halfstack-site/content/posts/2020-01-30--gracefully-handling-lambda-sqs-partial-batch-failures/index.md

 ## Conclusion(ish)

 If you found this middleware useful or need help with your AWS Serverless setup, let me know!
-You can find me on[Twitter]() (DMs open) and of course [email]().
+You can find me on [Twitter](https://twitter.com/AWSbrett) (DMs open) and of course [email](mailto:brett@halfstack.software).
 If you want to dive deeper into partial batch failures, stick around after the break.
 Otherwise...

 ![Bye](./bye.gif)